davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 - Is compiled, not interpreted, because interpreted programming languages interact poorly with CPU branch predictors and speculative execution.
 - You need a language which permits efficient code to be written, it needs to be able to talk about bits and bytes, and the length of an integer efficiently, rather than pretend every number is an ideal float.
 - You need a language which lets programmers talk about memory effectively, think structs vs java objects, because all that pointer chasing puts pressure on the CPU cache and cache misses burn hundreds of cycles.
-- A programming language that scales to multiple cores as  performance of an application is determined by how efficiently it uses its cache and how efficiently it can parallise work over multiple cores.
+- A programming language that scales to multiple cores as  performance of an application is determined by how efficiently it uses its cache and how efficiently it can parallelise work over multiple cores.

 Obviously we're here to talk about Go, and I believe that Go inherits many of the traits I just described.